 The Yuba County Office of Education (YCOE) maintains Thomas E. Mathews (TEM), the community court school in the County that specifically target at-risk juveniles and juveniles who are under the jurisdiction of the Juvenile Court.
+Like MJUSD, TEM incorporated PBIS into their daily interaction with students.
 The probation department has dedicated a full time Deputy Probation Officer (DPO) to TEM.
 The DPO has a caseload of probation youth who attend TEM.
 The DPO offers an array of services and programs to all students on location.
 The DPO is the liaison between school, social services, parents and law enforcement.
 The DPO is co-responsible for the safety and security of all youth who attend the school and the DPO utilizes progressive discipline to gain compliance of school rules.
 The programs facilitated include Social and Emotional Needs, Behavioral Redirecting, Relationship Building and School Culture.

-YCOE also provides educational services to detained youth at Juvenile Hall and MSYGC.
-YCOE has incorporated PBIS into their school systems.
+YCOE also provides educational services to detained youth at Juvenile Hall and the MSYGC.
+YCOE has incorporated PBIS into their school systems at both institutions.
 This program allows school staff, including the DPO, to appropriately reward and reinforce positive behavioral choices in students, while at the same time addressing and eliminating problem behaviors at the earliest possible intervention point.